Skip to main content

 Three things that make life complete : Part III

 This is a three part series.
 Please read Part I and Part II before you start reading below.
-He reached early and chose a place that offered privacy and a good view of the sea.
-After going through the menu and briefing the steward, he waited - impatiently.
+He arrived early and chose a spot that offered privacy and a good view of the sea.
+After going through the menu and briefing the steward, he waited—impatiently!!
 Gazing at the horizon, his mind drifted to how everyone sees the same world differently.
-Everyone around here has his own ideas about what he wants from his life.
-But in general, most want to make loads of money and be successful.
-There is an urge for recognition and status in the society, want their kids to do well, be healthy etc. He wondered how he missed these two important aspect that make life complete - money and health.
-They have their place too.
-Perhaps the girl had given a very good answer - health, wealth and wisdom.
+Everyone around here had their own ideas about what they wanted from life.
+But in general, most people wanted to make loads of money and be successful.
+There was an urge for recognition and status in society.
+People wanted their kids to do well, to be healthy, and so on.
+He wondered how he had missed these two important aspects that make life complete—money and health.
+They had their place, too.
+Perhaps the contestant on the ramp had given a better answer than he'd initially thought: health, wealth, and wisdom.
 She was practical and honest.
-He was sure that there is nothing right or wrong and that everyone thinks and makes choices based on his experiences, ideas and capabilities.
-But most wa
+He was certain there was no absolute right or wrong here.
+People made choices based on their experie...

 Three things that make life complete : Part II